Skip to main content

 We welcome people who respect our expressed dance-community values and code of conduct without regard for age, race, color, national origin, religion, gender expression, sexual orientation, or ability.

-May 17: MASKS OPTIONAL - caller David Macemon with Erik Weberg, George Penk, and Heather Pinney
+Jan 17: caller Lindsay Dono with Erik Weberg, George Penk, Heather Pinney

-Jun 7: MASKS REQUIRED - caller Cynthia Stenger with Erica Liebert, Laura Kuhlman, and Lisa Scott
+Jan 31: caller Cynthia Stenger with Laura Kuhlman, Leslie Hirsch, Lisa Scott

 Mask Policy:

 PCDC has authorized committees to make decisions about masking policies for their own events.
-All contra dances are mask-optional at this time.
-English dances are alternating between those that require masks and those that do not.
+All dances are mask-optional at this time.
 Check the upcoming dances information to verify status of a dance.

 COVID Policy: